elanmed/ff.nvim/README.md

     - Info about open buffers are pulled once and cached when the picker is opened
     - Icons are cached by extension to avoid calling `mini.icons` when possible
     - Results are cached for each user input
-- Only visible results in the results window are highlighted
+- A max of `opts.max_results_rendered` results are rendered in the results window, prevent unecessary highlighting
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around 15ms per keystroke on a codebase of 60k files.
 Enable the `benchmark_step` and `benchmark_mean` options to try yourself